MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/features/webviews.md

 ```

 ## Examples
-This section will cover some common use cases that may be encountered when writing Calabash tests involving webviews.
+This section will cover some common use cases that may be found when writing Calabash tests involving webviews.

 ### Scrolling
 It's possible to scroll a webview to bring DOM elements onto the screen.
 This is accomplished using the `IApp.ScrollDownTo` or `IApp.ScrollUpTo` methods.
 The signature of these methods is similar: